-As for Lutrell’s worry about oversight of Affordable units, arguments were made that the requirements were manageable.
-Morris pointed out to Lutrell that the Building Commissioner reports to selectmen.
+As for Luttrell’s worry about oversight of Affordable units, arguments were made that the requirements were manageable.
+Morris pointed out to Luttrell that the Building Commissioner reports to selectmen.
 If she proves to be overloaded, they would likely provide more staff or a raise.
 He also assured that he’s seen the Town Planner, Conservation Agent and Building Commissioner support each other to get work done.

 As for the Town Meeting where voters get to decide, it is scheduled to open at 7:00 pm at Trottier Middle School on Monday the 1st.
 You can find my overview of what else is up for a vote (and safety logistics) here.